F. W. Woolworth Company: Rise and expansion

-Frank Woolworth, president of F. W. Woolworth, Corporation, died in 1919, in Glen Cove, New York.
-Sum's demeanor made him the perfect candidate to head the F. W. Woolworth Corporation after the death of his brother.
-He was non-confrontational, as everyone else positioned themselves in the company.
-The board of directors unanimously asked Sum to take on the presidency.
-With his infamous modesty he declined.
-He did, however, agree to take the new role of chairman.
-Company treasurer, Hubert Parson, took the presidency.
-Over the following 25 years, Sum saw four presidents come and go.
-He gave each one quiet-spoken advice and good counsel.
-As chairman, he facilitated debate and ensured issues were properly confronted and argued out by the board.
+After Frank Woolworth's 1919 death, his brother Charles took on the role of chairman of the board, and the company's treasurer Hubert T. Parson took over the presidency.

-In 1925 the company reported $253 million in sales, in 1926 $239 million.
+In 1925, the company reported $253 million in sales; in 1926, $239 million.

 For many years the company did a strictly "five-and-ten cent" business, but in the spring of 1932 it added a 20-cent line of merchandise.
 On November 13, 1935, the company's directors decided to discontinue selling-price limits altogether.

-The stores eventually incorporated lunch counters after the success of the counters in the first store in the UK in Liverpool that served as general gathering places, a precursor to the modern shopping mall food court.
-A Woolworth’s lunch counter in Greensboro, North Carolina became the setting for the 1960 Greensboro sit-ins during the Civil Rights Movement.
+The stores eventually incorporated lunch counters after the success of the counters in the first store in the UK in Liverpool.
+These counters served as general gathering places, a precursor to the modern shopping mall food court.
+A Woolworth's lunch counter in Greensboro, North Carolina, became the setting for the 1960 Greensboro sit-ins, protesting the company's racial segregation policies in the South, a key event of the Civil Rights Movement.

-The Woolworth's concept was widely copied, and five-and-ten-cent stores (also known as five-and-dime stores or dimestores) became a 20th-century fixture in American downtowns.
+The Woolworth's concept was widely imitated, and five-and-ten-cent stores (also known as five-and-dime stores or dimestores) became a 20th-century fixture in American downtowns.
 They would serve as anchors for suburban shopping plazas and shopping malls in the 1950s, 1960s, and 1970s.
 Criticisms that five-and-dime stores drove local merchants out of business would repeat themselves in the early 21st century, when big-box discount stores became popular.

-Diversification
+Diversifications

 In the 1960s, the five-and-dime concept evolved into the larger discount department store format.
 In 1962, Woolworth's founded a chain of large, single-floor discount stores called Woolco.
-Some of these stores were branded as Winfields, after the founder's middle name.

 In that same year, Woolworth's competitors opened similar retail chains that sold merchandise at a discount: the S.S.
 Kresge Company opened Kmart, Dayton's opened Target, and Sam Walton opened his first Wal-Mart store.